 “It sounds great and all, I just don’t think something so hi-tech is for us.”
-One of the classic digital signage objections you hear from the technology-fearing decision maker as a reseller or enthusiastic company stakeholder.
+One of the classic digital signage objections you hear from the technology-fearing decision-maker as a reseller or enthusiastic company stakeholder.

-Most of the time these technophobes are not objecting because they see digital signage as a luxury which may be “too expensive”.
+Most of the time these technophobes are not objecting because they see digital signage as a luxury that may be “too expensive”.
 Their main concern is not the look and feel of it.
 I mean who doesn’t like sleek, ultra-thin screens and stunning video walls, or even highly practical “boring” data dashboards showing live KPIs in an office?

 Popular digital signage objections

-Yes that’s right.
-When you hear people say things like, “we don’t have the necessary staff to implement that,” or vague declarations like “we won’t get good ROI from it”, and “it won’t work for me”, you can counter that with plenty of hard facts and smart infographics about the benefits of digital signage.
+Yes, that’s right.
+When you hear people say things like, “We don’t have the necessary staff to implement that,” or vague declarations like “We won’t get good ROI from it”, and “It won’t work for me”, you can counter that with plenty of hard facts and smart infographics about the benefits of digital signage.

-The question is how to you tackle a more deep-rooted problem.
+The question is how to tackle a more deep-rooted problem.
 A technophobe, who can be sometimes high up in the command chain, can simply be rejecting the technology for personal reasons.
 So how can you convince him or her?
 Try some of these for size:

 Praise function over benefits